 March 9th–Waste Management: Learn about the importance of recycling and composting!
 Do you have questions about recycling in Lexington?
 How about how to compost?
 Come learn all about it during this crash course!

 March 16th–Green Business: Have you ever wondered how businesses can become more sustainable?
 Or are you curious about The City of Lexington’s GreenCheck program?
 This is your chance!

-March 23d–Energy Efficiency: Ever wonder how to practice better energy efficiency in your home?
+March 23rd–Energy Efficiency: Do you ever wonder how to practice better energy efficiency in your home?
 Join us for an energy efficiency crash course!
 We will go over everything from how to lower your heating bill to how to better insulate with caulk.

 March 30th–Sustainable Behavior Change: Learn how to influence sustainable behavior in your community.

 Can I come just to learn about a topic in sustainability I care about?
 Absolutely!
 We encourage anyone and everyone to take the crash course who’s interested in sustainability.